background

 Learn more about the weather station + pyranometer

-Irricrop solution: Solarcrop irradiance sensor + Raincrop rain gauge + Windcrop anemometer + irrigation subscription
+Irricrop solution: Solarcrop irradiance sensor + Raincrop rain gauge + Windcrop anemometer + irrigation module

 Learn more about the irrigation solution